 The global safety community has made progress integrating the new view into existing safety programs, but progress is uneven.
 For example, some organizations report SIF potential data all the way to their CEOs.
 This is positive and brings focus and attention to SIF prevention efforts.
 However, just as many organizations have stalled, stuck in the quagmire of well-established systems and deep attachment to familiar metrics.
 Further, many safety leaders still struggle to recognize SIF precursors in their plants, let alone use precursor information effectively.

 One organization, for example, has been aware of the original SIF study for over 6 years.
 Despite significant efforts to reduce SIFs, its leaders still do not agree on what a SIF is.
 They don’t agree on what situations have SIF potential.
-This lack of alignment has blocked progress and they stalled at level 2 on the SIF maturity curve, seen here.
+This lack of alignment has blocked progress and they stalled.

 Collaborative Innovation is Needed